dscottd7/quibble-backend/app/README.md

 ```
 6. Access Swagger for testing:
 - Navigate to http://127.0.0.1:8000/docs in your browser to access the Swagger UI and test the /compare API route.

+## Team collobration
+In services folder, scraper.py and openai_service.py can be modified and extended based on your development needs.
+Please feel free to delete any unnecessary functions.